marcrusso/DROPA/README.md

 To install them:

-	pip3 install numpy pandas tqdm intervaltree matplotlib upsetplot argparse
+	pip3 install numpy pandas tqdm intervaltree matplotlib argparse pip3 install upsetplot

 2) Bedtools

 Bedtools is required specifically for the creation of random data.
 To install bedtools:

 	sudo apt-get install bedtools

 Bedtools shuffle requires a genome size file structured as follow:

 	<ChromosomeName><TAB><ChromosomeSize>

 For hg19, mm9 and mm10 this file is provided.

 # Usage